ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 6. Move Baxter's gripper to the present location
 7. Pick up the present
 8. Move Baxter's gripper to the corresponding stocking location
 9. Drop the present into the stocking
+10. Repeat steps 1-9 until Baxter has stuffed all of the stockings appropriately

 <a name="Implementation"></a>
 ###Implementation

 Below is what the launch file looks like.
 It starts each of the nodes in the sequence in which they will be used.
+This is the launch file that you will need to run to run the full sequence.
+The other launch file in the folder is for simply starting up and testing the ar_track package in order to find ID numbers.

 ```
 <launch>